Shreeniti03/NASSCOM-VSD-Digital-VLSI-SoC-Design-Program/README.md

 The lef file of std cell of inverter is obtained by doing write lef in tickon window
 ![1000013661](https://github.com/user-attachments/assets/fc2d9cc7-713e-43fe-aa73-8599be1c21fa)

-**steps to configure synthesis settings to fix lack and include vsdinv
+**steps to configure synthesis settings to fix slack and include vsdinv**

 • After synthesizing Picorv32a, slack issues arose despite successful floorplanning and placement.